 Labs & Facilities

 Educational and research opportunities in anthropology are enhanced by the excellent facilities available at Humboldt, from the laboratories and classrooms in the newly constructed Behavioral and Social Sciences Building, to our simulated archaeological site.
-Undergraduate students and collaborating scientists use these facilities for classes, hands-on training, and to conduct a wide range of innovative research.
-Our students have presented their findings at professional archaeological conferences, co-authored papers in peer-reviewed journals, completed undergraduate honors theses, and won distinguished awards and scholarships.
+Students and collaborating scientists use these facilities for classes, hands-on training, and to conduct a wide range of innovative research.
+Our students have presented their findings at professional archaeological conferences, co-authored papers in peer-reviewed journals, completed honors theses, and won distinguished awards and scholarships.

 Anthropology Teaching Laboratory